The ACHP is monitoring recent bills that have been introduced or acted upon in Congress that could affect the preservation of historic properties.

 National Heritage Area Act (H.R.
 1049)

 This bill would provide a formal program structure for the current ad hoc system of National Heritage Area designation and oversight.
 It would create national standards and processes for conducting feasibility studies, designating National Heritage Areas, and approving heritage area management plans.
+On August 5, the ACHP sent a letter of support to the House of Representatives.

 Tribal Coastal Resiliency Act (H.R.
 729)